A5hleyRich/delightful-downloads/readme.txt

 on mouseover: time since create, modification and in between +colored calendar symbols

+%filedate%
+display / file-date created modified in formatted span box

+%thumb%
+display post thumbnail on right side with img-zoom on hover - Beitragsbild mit img-zoom on hover

 %locked%
 displays a red lock if Download is password protected (with FA symbol if fontawesome present)